jsborjesson/dotfiles/README.md

 **Don't forget to run `rbenv rehash` after installing a gem that adds commands (like bundler).**

+The `railsrc` and `rails_template.rb` files take over the `rails new` command and make it automatically do a lot of things that I tend to do directly after running `rails new` anyway.

 ## Re-installation

 If you're doing a complete reinstall there are a few extra steps you need to